linjinzhong/LeetCode/README.md

 # LeetCode
-The implementation code of leetcode
+The implemented code of leetcode